uanand/archive-big-data-dropbox/README.md

 ### Data uploading
 3. In the tab 'dropboxUpload_APP' of './preProcess/inputs.xlsx' enter the directory you want to move to Dropbox with its corresponding Dropbox Directory and run "./preProcess/app.py".
 Runtime for 50 TB data is approx. 1 month.

+## Additional Notes
+Before starting the data upload, make sure that there is sufficient space available on Dropbox.